Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Maret 2025 14.22.58 UTC
+- WIB: Minggu, 23 Maret 2025 15.29.28 UTC
-- WITA: Minggu, 23 Maret 2025 15.22.58 UTC
+- WITA: Minggu, 23 Maret 2025 16.29.28 UTC
-- WIT: Minggu, 23 Maret 2025 16.22.58 UTC
+- WIT: Minggu, 23 Maret 2025 17.29.28 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: nature
+Kategori: friendship